briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 1. _(a)_ No person shall do any of the following:

-    1. _(1)_ Display, or cause or permit to be displayed, or possess any identification card, driver’s or commercial driver’s license, temporary instruction permit or commercial driver’s license temporary instruction permit knowing the same to be fictitious, or to have been canceled, suspended or altered;
+    1. _(1)_ Display, or cause or permit to be displayed, or possess any identification card, driver's or commercial driver's license, temporary instruction permit or commercial driver's license temporary instruction permit knowing the same to be fictitious, or to have been canceled, suspended or altered;

-    2. _(2)_ Lend to a person not entitled thereto, or knowingly permit a person not entitled thereto to use any identification card, driver’s or commercial driver’s license, temporary instruction permit or commercial driver’s license temporary instruction permit issued to the person so lending or permitting the use thereof;
+    2. _(2)_ Lend to a person not entitled thereto, or knowingly permit a person not entitled thereto to use any identification card, driver's or commercial driver's license, temporary instruction permit or commercial driver's license temporary instruction permit issued to the person so lending or permitting the use thereof;

-    3. _(3)_ Display or represent as one’s own, any identification card, driver’s or commercial driver’s license, temporary instruction permit or commercial driver’s license temporary instruction permit not issued to the person so displaying the same;
+    3. _(3)_ Display or represent as one's own, any identification card, driver's or commercial driver's license, temporary instruction permit or commercial driver's license temporary instruction permit not issued to the person so displaying the same;

-    4. _(4)_ Fail to surrender to the Registrar of Motor Vehicles, upon the Registrar’s demand, any identification card, driver’s or commercial driver’s license, temporary instruction permit or commercial driver’s license temporary instruction permit that has been suspended or canceled;
+    4. _(4)_ Fail to surrender to the Registrar of Motor Vehicles, upon the Registrar's demand, any identification card, driver's or commercial driver's license, temporary instruction permit or commercial driver's license temporary instruction permit that has been suspended or canceled;

-    5. _(5)_ In any application for an identification card, driver’s or commercial driver’s license, temporary instruction permit or commercial driver’s license temporary instruction permit, or any renewal, reprint, or duplicate thereof, knowingly conceal a material fact, or present any physician’s statement required under Ohio R.C.
+    5. _(5)_ In any application for an identification card, driver's or commercial driver's license, temporary instruction permit or commercial driver's license temporary instruction permit, or any renewal, reprint, or duplicate thereof, knowingly conceal a material fact, or present any physician's statement required under Ohio R.C.
 4507.08 or 4507.081 when knowing the same to be false or fictitious.

 2. _(b)_ Whoever violates this section is guilty of a misdemeanor of the first